Bobyuchen/datalake/README.md

 ### Preparing Kafka Connectors

-After setting up the Docker containers and running the local Trino server, proceed with the Kafka connectors setup:
+After setting up the Docker containers and running the local Trino server, proceed with the Kafka connectors setup:(設定Kafka連線權限)

 1. **Set Permissions for `install_connectors.sh`**: This script installs the necessary Kafka connectors for integrating with PostgreSQL and MongoDB.
 Adjust the file permissions to make it executable.
    ```